Guide to Selling a House by Auction

 Before making enquiries with an auction company, we recommend taking the time to read this article from the beginning.
 This will help you better understand if auction is the right choice for you.
 There are some risks associated with selling a property by auction that make it an unsuitable option for some property sellers.

-The next stage is to decide on the type of auction, the choice between traditional auction or modern auction.
+The next stage is to decide on the type of auction, the choice between on-the-day auction or extended auction.
 Again, reading through the sections above will give you a better idea of what type of auction best suits your circumstances.

 IMPORTANT!
 Not all types of auction are legally binding on the fall of the hammer.